bmeviauac01/datadriven/docs/seminar/jpa/index.md

     }
     ```

-    THis simplifies the `CategoryService` as follows:
+    This simplifies the `CategoryService` as follows:

     ```java
     @Service